 Sometimes it is difficult to determine whether a trip, or part of a trip, should be characterized as official or unofficial.
-This is especially the case when a trip involves certain activities having partisan consequences, because an inherent part of the official duties of the President and Vice President involve their efforts to present, explain, and secure public support for their policies and goals.
+This is especially the case when a trip involves certain activities having partisan consequences, because an inherent part of the official duties of the President and Vice President involves their efforts to present, explain, and secure public support for their policies and goals.
 When they travel and appear in public to defend their policy positions, the difference between their official duties and their activities as leaders of their political party can be difficult to assess.
-As a result, the White House decides the nature of travel on a case-by-case basis, attempting to determine whether each trip, or part of a trip, is or is not official by considering the nature of the event involved, and the role of the individual involved.11
+As a result, the White House decides the nature of travel on a case-by-case basis,